Commission on Judicial Conduct and Ethics

 Judicial misconduct can include, but is not limited to:

-improper consideration and treatment of counsel, witnesses, and others; improper bench conduct such as drunkenness
+● Improper courtroom decorum.
+Improper consideration and treatment of counsel, witnesses, and others; improper bench conduct such as drunkenness.

-allowing family, social or political relationships to influence any judicial decision or matter relating to the administration of justice; conflict of interest; giving or receiving gifts, bribes, loans, or favors
+● Improper influence, allowing family, social or political relationships to influence any judicial decision or matter relating to the administration of justice; conflict of interest; giving or receiving gifts, bribes, loans, or favors.

-misappropriation or misuse of public employees, property or funds; improper comments, accusations or associations; interference with or influence on a pending or impending lawsuit; lewd or corrupt personal life; use of judicial position to extort or embezzle private funds
+● Impropriety off the bench, misappropriation or misuse of public employees, property or funds; improper comments, accusations or associations; interference with or influence on a pending or impending lawsuit; lewd or corrupt personal life; use of judicial position to extort or embezzle private funds.

-failure to require staff, court officials and others subject to the judge's direction to exercise proper decorum, behavior, and attitudes; failure to refrain from manifesting bias or prejudice in the performance of official duties
+● Failure to oversee administrative staff: failure to require staff, court officials and others subject to the judge's direction to exercise proper decorum, behavior, and attitudes; failure to refrain from manifesting bias or prejudice in the performance of official duties.

 10. What can a complainant expect?